How Angel Investing is Funding the Future One Great Idea at a Time

 Give Wings to Your Angel Investing Dreams

 Many startups and unicorns bear out the importance and relevance of angel investors in getting an idea off the ground.
 There were nearly 900 unicorns in 2022 with a combined value of $3.5 trillion.
 Here are some statistics that will get you even more interested in this field: 43,394 professionals worldwide have listed ‘angel investing’ as a skill on LinkedIn, with a 16 percent year-on-year growth in this number.
-Emeritus’s six-week Angel Investing program in association with Columbia Business School can help you add your name to this burgeoning roster, and it is the only program of its kind on angel investing.
+Emeritus brings you finance courses from the world’s best universities that can help you add your name to this burgeoning roster.
 You can learn from academics and practitioners who will take you through methodologies to identify early-stage investment opportunities, partake in discussions and interviews that offer insights into the angel investing universe, and learn how existing angels apply techniques to become successful.

 Angel investing is an important avenue to make your funds grow, finance an interesting idea—possibly champion the next big thing—and help get a startup off the ground.
 Can’t you just imagine that halo around you glowing brighter when you become an angel?